mollygilbert389/react-ts/README.md

 12. create another empty environment
 13. Add a component
 14. ensured zoom will share screen for work computer
+15. Review values and update - check with Lukasz on the values

 Subtasks:
 * check out what rest is in hasura -> you can create endpoints in hasura that use graphql to call

 WEDNESDAY TO-DO:
+1. Write a mock
 1. Review algo solutions
 2. Practice JS questions
 3. Watch a whiteboarding youtube
-4. Review values and update - check with Lukasz on the values

 THURSDAY TO DO:
 1. make sure environment is running as it should